raspberrypilearning/from-me-to-you/en/step_5.md

 Add the blocks you need to make your sprite do **what** you want it to do.

-Here's some code to get you started:
+Here's some code to get you started, just add what you need for your project.

 ```blocks3
 when flag clicked